 Fluxes are seldom in India accompanied with inflammatory symptoms, the discharges being chiefly of a putrid or bilious nature.
-They are removed by administering a vomit, then rhubarb, and afterwards ipecacuanha, in small doses; and when the bile and other putrescent humours have been thus sufficiently evacuated, opiates, with a diet of rice, and such food as is antiseptic.
+They are removed by administering a vomit, then rhubarb, and afterwards ipecacuanha, in small doses; and when the bile and other putrescent humours have been thus sufficiently evacuated, opiates, with a diet of rice, and such food as is antiseptic, the part should be bathed with a warm, relaxing, and discutient fomentation; or a blister may be applied to it.

-The disease of the liver is generally preceded by a high fever, a difficulty of breathing, and a violent pain fixed in the right side, upon the seat of the liver, to which the sick person often applies his hand, seeking for relief.
-On its first attack, the patient should lose blood, and the part should be bathed with a warm, relaxing, and discutient fomentation; or a blister may be applied to it.
 When, by bleeding, the fever is somewhat abated, and a gentle purge or clyster has been administered, immediate recourse must be had to mercury, as a specific for this disease.
 A gentle salivation of fifteen or twenty days continuance, must be raised by means of mercurial ointment rubbed upon or near the affected part, together with the use of mercurial pills, or calomel, taken occasionally.
 The livers of those who die of this disease are found in a putrid state, resembling an honey-comb.
 I gave mercurials with good effect to a number of patients under my care, who came from the East-Indies, and who suffered from a return of this disease, when in England.
 In three cases, where mercury was not administered, the liver came to a suppuration, of which two of the patients died.
-The use of mercury in such casesmay appear empirical, but by the experience of all who have practised physic in
+The use of mercury in such cases may appear empirical, but by the experience of all who have practised physic in India, it has been approved as a safe and excellent method of cure.